 It was not always easy for Sam, however.
 Despite the fact that he helped to get baseball integrated, it did not always carry over to his own pursuits.
 During Robinson’s rookie season in 1947, Lacy was banned from the press box at Cincinnati’s Crosley Field by Tom Swope, the chairman of the Cincinnati chapter of the Baseball Writers’ Association of America.
 Later, during the 1947 World Series between the Dodgers and the Yankees, Sam was denied access to cover the game even though he had the proper credentials.
 “Milton Richman of the United Press came by then and jumped all over this guy, telling him that my pass was just as good as his,” Lacy remembered.
 “The guy finally relented.”
 It helped greatly that Sam had a great deal of support from many of his white colleagues and in 1948 became the first black member of the Baseball Writers’ Association of America.

-Sam and wis wife Alberta divorced in 1952 and he married Barbara Robinson a year later.
+Sam and his wife Alberta divorced in 1952 and he married Barbara Robinson a year later.
 He was very busy as he was assigned to cover most of the major events of the day, including Olympic games, baseball and football championships and boxing title matches.
 Still, he was not content just to have helped to break the color barrier in baseball.
 He continued pressing for Black players to receive equal pay, for Blacks to be included in the Baseball Hall of Fame, for Blacks to be a part of television broadcasts as well as in management positions in sports.
 He also pressed for the Black ballplayers to be afforded the same accommodations as the white ballplayers.
 Sam recalled “… now, I ask you, what sense did it make to have such high-priced talent living apart from the rest of the team?
-I pointed out to Chub Feeney (then the team’s general manager) that he had guys like Willie Mays and Monte Irvin and Hank Thompson holed up in some little hotel while the rest of the players, people who might never even wear a major league uniform, were staying at the famous Palace.
+I pointed out to Chub Feeney (then the New York Giants general manager) that he had guys like Willie Mays and Monte Irvin and Hank Thompson holed up in some little hotel while the rest of the players, people who might never even wear a major league uniform, were staying at the famous Palace.
 Chub just looked at me and said, ‘Sam, you’re right.’
 He got on the phone to (owner) Horace Stoneham, and that was the end of that.”

 Lacy was hired by Baltimore television station WBAL and served as a sports commentator from 1968 to 1976.
 In his position over the years, he became good friends with many of the Black athletes he covered and championed, but that never dissuaded him from holding their feet to the fire when he thought it appropriate.
 Of note, in 1948, a year after Jackie Robinson broke the color barrier and was named Rookie of the Year, Lacy criticized him for coming into training camp fifteen pounds overweight.